I love using a derma-roller, and this post will explain everything you need to know. From the benefits of using one, where to buy, and hygiene tips.

 My skin always feels super soft and taught afterwards.
 For this reason, i religiously do it the night before any occasions or nights-out, because i can guarantee my make-up will go on like a dream the following day.

 Another perk is that it’s a super cheap treatment to do at home.
-A derma-roller costs around £5, and a bottle of Surgical Spirit around £3.
+A derma-roller costs around £5 on eBay, and a bottle of Surgical Spirit around £3.

 I know this type of evasive treatment isn’t for everyone, but it’s the most effective treatment I have ever done at home.
 In regards to improving overall skin tone, skin condition and slowing down the ageing process.